danvega/new-macbook-setup/2024/README.md

 ### Command Line Tools

 Anything I can install using HomeBrew I will.
 Before you install HomeBrew though you need to install the Xcode command-line utilities.
 Open up a new terminal and type the following command.
-Even if you installed Xcode you still need to install these now as they moved them out of the standard installation. **Note** - I was not able to do this and the command line tools were installed with Homebrew.
+Even if you installed Xcode you still need to install these now as they moved them out of the standard installation.

 ```bash
 # Install Xcode Command Line Tools